rymane/katacoda-scenarios/CI/step6.md

 **Note:** The file `.eslintrc.json` is hidden by default.

-As an alternative to `error` which raises an error when not fulfilled, one could use:
-- `off`: to turn the rule off
-- `warn`: to turn the rule as a warning.
-In contrast to `error`, `warn` does not change the exit code.

 The rule enforces the source code always to use double-quotes and not single-quotes.
 The change introduces a few new errors since the source code includes a few single quotes.

 Run `npm run lint`{{execute}}, the see the introduced error.